mccraigmccraig/object-chains-ts/README.md

 `object-chains` helps you create data-driven programs to process messages or events.
-A program to process a single type of value is built from a chain of effectful or pure steps, and such programs can be composed and can even recurse.
-It leans heavily on the awesome power of [Effect](https://github.com/Effect-TS/effect)
+A program to process a single type of value is built from a chain of effectful or pure steps, and programs can be composed (although cannot directly recurse) .
+It leans heavily on the awesome power of
+[Effect](https://github.com/Effect-TS/effect)

 ```ts